- Introduction

 Miami Herbert Business School participates in the University’s General Education requirements.
 All undergraduate students must satisfy the University’s general education Areas of Proficiency: Written Communication Skills (WRS 105 and WRS 106 or ENG 106), Advanced Writing and Communication Skills, and Quantitative Skills (Department of Mathematics course numbered MTH 108 or higher or a quantitative skills course approved by the student’s college/school and the University Curriculum Committee in consultation with appropriate academic units).

 In addition, all undergraduate students must satisfy the University’s general education distribution requirements by completing cognates in each of three Areas of Knowledge: Arts & Humanities (A&H); People & Society (P&S); and Science, Technology, Engineering & Mathematics (STEM).
 The specific coursework of which the BSAF degree is comprised satisfies both the People and Society (P&S) and the Science, Technology, Engineering, and Mathematics (STEM) Areas of Knowledge.
 Students pursuing the BSAF degree must complete any Arts & Humanities (A&H) cognate outside the Miami Herbert Business School.
-Students are required to declare their cognate with the Office of Undergraduate Business Education prior to the start of the junior year.
+Students are required to declare their cognate with their academic advisor prior to the start of the junior year.

 Written Communication Skills